After Ephesus Teaching on God's Transcendence Grid – Sept. 2024 version

 Writer totals include W’s & I’s but not P’s

-Rows: blue=Bible manuscript, khaki=spurious, green=heresy, orange=schism, pink=strange writer, red=Christians persecuted, purple=Catholics persecute, brown=other Christians persecute
+Rows: blue=Bible manuscript, white=Christian writer, khaki=spurious, green=heresy, orange=schism, pink=strange writer, yellow=foreign missions, red=Christians persecuted, brown=Christians persecuting

 Christian writer, heretic, or Bible manuscript